BroncoSpace-Lab/scales-docs/docs/imx_yocto_bsp.md

     PARALLEL_MAKE ?= "-j 4"
     ```

 5. Start the build.
-The `-c populate_sdk` is to build the SDK for the host machine, but if you run into issues, try building without it.

     ```
     cd $BUILDDIR
-    bitbake phytec-headless-image -c populate_sdk
+    bitbake phytec-headless-image
     ```
     If you run into errors, you can clean the build directory with the following:
     ```